-Browning Lives.
-God Bless Greg
+Hermosa Beach: "Browning Lives.
+God Bless Greg"

 by Kevin Cody

-Surfers checking the waves at 16th Saturday morning instantly knew the meaning of the fluorescent red graffiti on the mouth of the storm drain whose runoff creates the sandbar that makes 16th Street worth checking every morning.
+Surfers checking the waves at 16th in Hermosa Beach Saturday morning instantly knew the meaning of the fluorescent red graffiti on the mouth of the storm drain whose runoff creates the sandbar that makes 16th Street worth checking every morning.

 The graffiti read “Greg Lives.
 God Bless Greg.”
 It meant Greg Browning was dead.